| Site Map | Search Warsailors.com | |

 Built by North Carolina Shipbuilding Co., Wilmington (60), launched on Jan.
 21-1943 as Francis Nash (Barber Steamship Lines and American West Africa Line Inc., New York).
 Taken over by Nortraship upon delivery on Jan.
 31-1943.
 See also "Gains 1943" on my page "Ship Statistics and Misc." for a list of the other ships added to Nortraship's fleet in 1943.

 Sold in Oct.-1946 to the Norwegian Government for A/S Odderø (A. I. Langfeldt & Co., Kristiansand).
 Sold to Lebanon in 1960 and renamed Olga (Purvis Shipping.
 Co.
 Ltd., London).
 Came under the management of Franco Shipping.
 Co.
 Ltd., Athens in 1962, then sailed under the Greek flag from 1966 for Olga Cia.
 Nav.
 S.A. (same managers).
 Owned from 1968 by Ourania Shipping Co.
 Ltd., Cyprus, managed by Franco Shipping.
 Co.
 Ltd., Athens & Famagusta.
 Broken up in Spain in 1971, having arrived Gandia on May 21-1971.
-Related external link: Back to Fridtjof Nansen on the "Ships starting with F" page.
+Related external links: But see also: Back to Fridtjof Nansen on the "Ships starting with F" page.
 Other ships by this name: Norway had lost 2 steamships by this name to WW I, one built 1897, 3275 gt (Bergh & Helland) - struck a mine (laid by UC 10) and sank off the Galloper Lightship on Jan.
 5-1916, cargo of Phosphate, 3 died.
-The other was built 1881, 2190 gt (P. Bogen) - torpedoed and sunk by a German U-boat in the North Sea on May 29-1917.
-See also this thread on my ship forum.
+The other was built 1881, 2190 gt (P. Bogen) - torpedoed and sunk by a German U-boat in the North Sea on May 29-1917 (this external page has more info, as does this external page).
+See also this posting to my ship forum, as well as another thread starting here re. another ship by this name.
+This response has more details.
 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Liberty Ships in Peacetime, and their Contribution to World Shipping History" I. G. Steward - 1992 - and misc.

 |